kachick/ruby-ulid/README.md

 ULID.at(time) #=> ULID(2000-01-01 00:00:00.000 UTC: 00VHNCZB002W5BGWWKN76N22H6)
 ```

-Also `ULID.encode` can be used if you just want to get ID.
+Also `ULID.encode` can be used if you just want to get strings.
-It returns [normalized](#variants-of-format) String without object creation (No huge pros in the speed for now).
+It returns [normalized](#variants-of-format) String without ULID object creation.
 It can take same arguments as `ULID.generate`.

 ```ruby